hasanahmed1810/FlutterWeatherApp/README.md

-A simple weather app in flutter
+A simple weather app made using flutter